 This recipe takes only 3 basic ingredient, besides the salt and pepper:

-- Avocado oil (you can use coconut oil or olive oil instead)
+- Avocado oil: You can use also use coconut oil or olive oil instead.

 Yep, that’s it!
 3 ingredients, one hot pan, and you’re good to go.
 But do feel free to add in some other spices as desired.
 Garlic, parmesan, and red pepper flakes all come to mind.

-- Get the pan nice and hot.
+Let the pan heat up properly.
 The initial blast of heat allows the sprouts to crisp up on the outside.

-- Serve immediately.
-This really isn’t a make ahead recipe because it’s best when fresh and hot.
-That said, the leftovers heat up nicely
+Serve immediately.
+These caramelized Brussels sprouts are best when fresh and hot.
+But the leftovers do heat up nicely as well!

 And that, my friends, is all there is to make the best keto Brussels sprouts ever.
 Delicious!